 - 77% of early adopters of IoT in retail offered better opportunities to interact with new partners in delivering products and services for their customers.

 In what ways can retailers implement IoT into their business and where are the loopholes?

 Ideally, the store experience is a point of differentiation.
-IoT enables local industry and small shops to create enhanced experiences and new business models.
+IoT enables local industries and small shops to create enhanced experiences and new business models.
 Customers willing to buy in a shop give something up; the time, money and effort to travel to the shop for an interaction.
-In return they expect a good customer experience.
+In return, they expect a good customer experience.
 Products that are available in stock, clean and bright stores and access to personal assistance in the buying process.
 If customers are expecting personal attention, Sensors such as Service on Demand Buttons can support staff to provide a hands-on experience and thus differentiate themselves from online stores.
 This increases the Smart Living experience for the population and local shops can offer their services and develop new ones.
-IoT enables local industry and small shops to create new business models.
+IoT enables local industries and small shops to create new business models.